Request Quote

 CUSTOMIZATION

-telecom shelter, telecom shelters, shelters for telecom, telecommunications enclosuresThese shelters are multi-use and need a separate room to suit each purpose.
+telecom shelter, telecom shelters, shelters for telecom, telecommunications enclosuresThese arctic shelters are multi-use and need a separate room to suit each purpose.
 We were able to split them into three sections by using partition walls.
 One room houses the telecom equipment and batteries for the shelter’s intended use as a repeater station.
 The second features wall mounted bunk beds to be used if and when a service technician’s helicopter is unable to depart due to inclement weather.
 While the third is for a generator room.
 Because there is no access to commercial electricity, these shelters will have to develop their own power by way of dual 48VDC generators which power a significant battery bank.
 The generators, located inside the shelter, are fueled by massive diesel tanks located on the outside.
 The diesel tanks need to supply enough fuel to last 3-4 months at a time.

 At Shelter Works we excel at customizing fiberglass buildings for housing critical field equipment, and these shelters are no exception.